For Quicken users

 - 1 Export a Quicken Net Worth CSV.

-- 2 Review matches conservatively so balances refresh without changing holdings.
+- 2 Review the matches so balances update without changing your holdings.

 - 3 Ask a planning question and review the data used before acting.

 Quicken imports refresh account and debt balances only.
-Holdings stay under your control.
+Your holdings do not get overwritten.

 Each question stays tied to a known household baseline instead of whatever details you happened to remember.